Book Source: High On Arrival by Mackenzie Phillips.

-When Mackenzie was about two years old, John left Susan for a 16 year old girl named Michelle.
+When Mackenzie was about two years old, John left Susan for a 16-year-old girl named Michelle.
 John was about 25, by the way.

 Susan was a very proper lady.
 She’s described as sweet and warm, always keeping an orderly house and making life fun for the kids, even with little money.

 John was a different story.
 John married Michelle in 1962, and in 1965, they formed the band The Mamas and The Papas and became famous practically overnight.
-Now that they’re rockstars, they decide to move to Los Angeles.
+Now that they’re rock stars, they decide to move to Los Angeles.

-One thing about John is that he always put his own pleasure before anything else.
+One thing about John is that he always puts his pleasure before anything else.
 Even his kids.
 He was this huge hippie and he was all about free love and hedonism, and he never gave his kids any rules.
 Mackenzie would go out swimming in the pool or the ocean, naked, in the middle of the night.
-They would have to look for their own food because the adults were all busy partying.
+They would have to look for their food because the adults were all busy partying.
 The house was pretty much in complete chaos.
-John had actually bought a condo for Susan and the kids to live in, but he eventually stopped paying the rent or supporting them altogether.
+John had bought a condo for Susan and the kids to live in, but he eventually stopped paying the rent or supporting them altogether.
 It came to a point where the landlords confiscated all of their stuff and eventually evicted them.

 When Mackenzie was 7, Michelle calmly gathered supplies and pierced Mackenzie’s ears.
 Mackenzie later found out that Michelle was actually on LSD when that happened.

 Shortly after Mackenzie’s 10th birthday, she was starting to go through puberty.
-John had all his rockstar buddies hanging out at his house, with the room full of adults, John says “look at my little girl.
+John had all his rockstar buddies hanging out at his house, with the room full of adults, John says “Look at my little girl.
 She’s poppin’ tits.”
 In her memoir, Mackenzie says that the word “tits” still makes her cringe.

 But Mackenzie goes “fuck that, they look like normal brownies to me.” and she takes one, and another, and another.
 Pretty soon, Donavan and little Mackenzie are baked off their asses, laughing hysterically, sliding down the stair rails.
 She got her first high at 10 years old.

 When Mackenzie was 11, she tried cocaine for the first time.
-Her and her brother, Jeffrey, found it while snooping around the house.
+She and her brother, Jeffrey, found it while snooping around the house.
 Of course, the stuff wasn’t exactly hidden.
 The thing is, the only thing they knew about drugs was that it was something that glamorous celebrities did.
 It was never hidden or discouraged.
 This environment and lifestyle set the foundation for Mackenzie’s entire life.

 While living at Johns, Mackenzie and Jeffrey again had no rules, and by this point, they had both been using drugs for years.
 They would ask their dad for drugs or money whenever they wanted.
 Mackenzie would stay at John’s parties to get high.